Funny-Headline-Generation/Jokingbird_code/README.md

  -- top_k int - Whether to sample top-k BERT predictions and pass them to next level instead of selecting only most probable one (default: 3)

- -- colloc_thresh - Threshold of collocation strength for n-grams to be considered collocations (default: 3.0)
+ -- colloc_thresh float - Threshold of collocation strength for n-grams to be considered collocations (default: 3.0)

- -- dist_thresh - Threshold of Word2Vec cosine distance (between 0 and 1) for DistReplacer (default: 0.4)
+ -- dist_thresh float - Threshold of Word2Vec cosine distance (between 0 and 1) for DistReplacer (default: 0.4)

- -- colloc_metric - Which collocation strength metric to use (default: that of saved collocate matrix, PMI in files provided above,
+ -- colloc_metric str - Which collocation strength metric to use (default: that of saved collocate matrix, PMI in files provided above,
                                                               supported: PMI, LL (Log-likelihood), Jaccard, Dice, TScore)

 ### Run example